jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 #### R6.1.2 EAGER Version

-For the Slon et al. 2017 and Weyrich et al. 2017 datasets, we ran EAGER without AdapterRemoval as the ENA uploaded data was already trimmed and merged.
+For the Slon et al. 2017 and Weyrich et al. 2017 datasets, we ran EAGER without AdapterRemoval as the ENA/OAGR uploaded data was already trimmed and merged.

-For the VLC/ARS/DLV/PLV/RIG/OFN samples, some the blanks and deep sequenced samples, I ran the same as below, but with FastQC and AdapterRemoval turned on with default settings.
+For the VLC/ARS/DLV/PLV/RIG/OFN samples, and some of the blanks and deep sequenced samples that came later, I ran the same as below, but with FastQC and AdapterRemoval turned on with default settings.

 ```text
 Organism: Human